gestom/Hypertime-RAL-19-0307/README.md

 ## Experiments of RAL-19-307

 This repo contains code and dataset for the first experiment described in our submission to RAL-19-0307.
 This repository allows to re-run the experiments described in the Section 4A.
-The access to the additional experiments and data will be released after the first round of reviews or on request.
+The access to the additional experiments and data will be released after the reviews will be concluded or on request.

 ### Prerequisities